AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g. `hans` will match `Hans`.
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
 * Only the name field in each patient profile is searched.
+* At least one name must be provided.
 * Only full words will be matched e.g. `Han` will not match `Hans`.
 * Patients matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.